nonomal/GenBooks/README-EN.md

 3. create 3 secrets in Setting -> Secrets -> New repository secret

    1. CONFIG

+        you can also setup by edit rss.conf under src, Secret takes precedence over rss.conf

       Edited with json format, you can check you edition by  https://www.json.cn/